NatWest student account review

 Do I have to get my student loan paid into this NatWest account?

 No. This account comes with no regular funding requirements.

 How much does it cost to use the NatWest student debit card overseas?

 When you use your card overseas, you'll pay a non-sterling charge of 2.75%.
 For, example, if you spend the local equivalent of £250, you'll be charged £6.88.

-Because it's a Visa, you'll find it's accepted pretty much anywhere that takes card payments.
+Because it's a Mastercard, you'll find it's accepted pretty much anywhere that takes card payments.

 Compare options for keeping costs down when spending abroad.

 How much does it cost to withdraw cash overseas using the NatWest student debit card?

 You'll pay a currency conversion fee of 2.75%.
 For, example, if you take out the equivalent of £150, you'll be charged £4.13.
 Withdraw 250 euros (that's around £214.02) at an ATM in Paris and it'll cost you £5.89.
 Don't forget that the local cash machine provider may charge its own fee too.